b3lial/amiga-starlight-framework/README.md

 ## Features
 Main.c contains a demo project which uses the Starlight Framework.
 It is implemented as a finite state machine because I wanted an easy way to concatenate different effects (text scroller, rotating cube, etc).
 Each effect is a seperate [View](http://wiki.amigaos.net/wiki/Classic_Graphics_Primitives).
-The first effect is called twoplanes and resides in views/twoplanes.c.
-It creates two ViewPorts which display a chessboard and waits for a mouse click to switch to the next View ballblob.
+The first effect is called twoplanes.
+It creates two ViewPorts which display a colour changing chessboard and waits for a mouse click to switch to the next View ballblob.
 Ballblob loads a boing ball image into memory and displays it on screen.
 The following features are provided by my framework: